The Shastra of Macrometa - Download the eBook

 Better resource optimization and easier integration

 Another advantage of microservices is that they enable better resource optimization.
 Each service can be scaled independently based on its specific usage, allowing for more efficient use of resources.
-Additionally, because services can be developed and deployed independently, teams can work on different services simultaneously, further improving resource utilization and speeding up development timelines.
+Additionally, because services can be created and deployed independently, teams can work on different services simultaneously, further improving resource utilization and speeding up development timelines.

 Microservices also allow for easier integration with other technologies and systems.
-By exposing well-defined interfaces, microservices can be easily integrated with other services and applications, enabling faster development and more efficient workflows.
+By exposing well-defined interfaces, microservices can be easily integrated with other services and applications, enabling faster creation and more efficient workflows.
 This makes it easier to incorporate new technologies such as machine learning pipelines, stream processing, and edge analytics into applications.

 Streamlined data ingestion and synchronization